The Two Key Entrepreneurial Skills You Need Now To Grow Sales

 You probably won't be able to see the finish line.

 As long as your lights are on and you can safely cover the distance that is visible, and you're headed in the right direction, keep going.
 (And if you're going through Hell, don't stop!)

 Headlight by Michael Greenhill

 Find your niche.

-Follow the money.
-(Hopefully this path makes you happy, but the key to being happy is helping other people get what they want to be happy.
-Provide a product or service that you know others want or need and are willing to pay for and you'll succeed.)
+(Hopefully, this path makes you happy, but the key to being happy is helping other people get what they want to be happy.
+Provide a product or service that you know others want or need and are willing to pay for, and you'll succeed.)

 So pick your niche and stand out.
 You must get noticed!